canmi21/pathmap/README.md

 PathMap is optimized for large data sets and can be used efficiently in a multi-threaded environment.

+This crate provides the low-level data structure for [MORK](https://github.com/trueagi-io/MORK/)

 ## Getting Started

 GOAT TODO!